slmnhq/chorus/README.md

-Welcome to the OpenChorus Project Wiki.
 This ReadME mirrors our [Github Wiki page](https://github.com/GreenplumChorus/chorus/wiki), which houses information for developers contributing to the OpenChorus project.
 Learn more about the OpenChorus project on the [Greenplum OpenChorus page](http://www.greenplum.com/communities/developer/openchorus).

 Browse to the [Wiki pages list](https://github.com/GreenplumChorus/chorus/wiki/_pages) to review what's available here.
 Key pages include: